 A fine of one dollar ($1.00) an hour or fraction of an hour is charged for reserve materials that are not returned within one hour of the time due.

 A fine of one dollar ($1.00) per day is charged for overdue recalled items and one dollar ($1.00) per day for overdue bound journals.

 A fine of three dollars ($3.00) per day is charged for overdue reference books.

 Charges for damaged books vary according to the amount of damage.

-Overdue fines for laptop computers and power cords are ten dollars ($10.00) for each hour, or any portion thereof for items kept longer than three hours.
+Overdue fines for electronic equipment are ten dollars ($10.00) for each hour, or any portion thereof for items kept longer than three hours.
 A replacement charge of up to $3,000 may be assessed for loss or damage.

 When materials are thirty days overdue, an invoice is sent.
 The amount of the invoice is a fifteen dollar ($15.00) fine for thirty days overdue plus replacement cost for the item.
 Replacement costs may vary by subject area and are based on average costs in each discipline.